-What makes financing a short sale purchase unique?
-Plenty.
-As if short sales weren't enough of a hassle to buy for most people, the type of financing a buyer uses has a huge impact, for a variety of reasons.
+Many factors make the financing of a short sale property purchase unique.
+As if short sales weren't enough of a hassle to buy for most people, the type of financing a buyer uses has a huge impact on the sale, for a variety of reasons.

-Unless the short sale you plan to buy is a Wachovia short sale or a preapproved HAFA short sale, you can pretty much count on waiting a while for short sale approval.
+Unless the short sale you plan to buy is a Wachovia short sale or a preapproved Home Affordable Foreclosure Alternative (HAFA) short sale, you can pretty much count on waiting a while for short sale approval.
 Getting a short sale approved takes longer than a regular real estate sale, but when working with a competent real estate agent, it can take several weeks to months.

 During this period, interest rates may fluctuate—sometimes to your favor but often not to your benefit.
-Many lenders will not lock a loan for longer than 30 days without charging you for the privilege.
+Many lenders will not lock in a loan rate for longer than 30 days without charging you additional fees for the privilege.
 Some won't give you a loan lock until you get short sale approval.
-If your interest rates bounces upward, you could find that you are no longer qualified to buy that home.
+If your interest rates bounce upward, you could find that you are no longer qualified to buy that home.

 Many short sale banks want to close within 30 days of short sale approval.
 If you are getting a loan that requires a longer approval period such as a Section 184 loan, you might not be able to close within the time specified and your approval will expire.